lisefrac/redtrilliumgardens.com/content/posts/native-plants/agalinis-tenuifolia/index.md

 featured_image: 'images/agalinis-tenuifolia-eric-hunt.jpg'
 ---

-One of the things we're sowing right now is Agalinis tenuifolia, a tiny-but-mighty summer flower.
+One of the things we're sowing right now is Agalinis tenuifolia, a tiny-but-mighty late summer flower.

 What makes this one unique is the fact that it's hemiparasitic, meaning it's (partially) a **PLANT VAMPIRE**.